-Mary Phillips, the daughter of a doctor, W. Fleming Phillips, was born in Glasgow in 1880.
+Mary Phillips, the daughter of a doctor, W. Fleming Phillips, was born in Glasgow on 15th July, 1880.
 Her father held progressive political views and encouraged her to become involved in the women's suffrage movement.
 In 1904 she was employed as a paid organiser of the Glasgow and West of Scotland Association for Women's Suffrage.

 Phillips was also a socialist and wrote a regular column in Forward, a "Scots Weekly journal of socialism, trade unionism, and democratic thought" in which she often commented on the subject of parliamentary reform.
 She gradually became convinced that "constitutional" agitation had failed.